High-speed rail in Indonesia: Japan's proposal

-Since 2008, Japan has long nurtured a plan to export their Shinkansen high-speed railway technology to Indonesia.
+Since 2008, Japan has been working on a plan to export their Shinkansen high-speed railway technology to Indonesia.
 During the Indonesia-Japan Friendship Festival in November 2008, Japan showcased their Shinkansen technology to Indonesian audiences.
 The idea of high-speed rail backed by funding through soft loans has been proposed by Japan International Cooperation Agency (JICA) for the Indonesian island of Java, linking up the densely populated corridor from the capital Jakarta to Surabaya (730 km).
 The island, similar in many respects including terrain and urban density to pre-HSR Honshu, suffered greatly from both freight and passenger congestion.

 The idea had been around for some years.
 However, a new proposal to divide the project into stages emerged, with the first stage being built from Jakarta to Bandung.
-The conventional train time of 3 hours would be reduced to 35 minutes at a price of 78 trillion rupiah.
+The conventional travel time of 3 hours would be reduced to 35 minutes at a price of 78 trillion rupiah.
 JICA finished the detailed feasibility study in 2014.
 This succeeded an initial study in 2012.
 By 2013 Indonesia had been undergoing a revival in railway expansion and upgrades.
 High-speed corridors had been proposed but not implemented.

-Japan – with its reputation as a world-class train-maker – seemed destined to win the contract.
-However, in 2014 the Indonesian government changed, as Joko Widodo was sworn in as the new president in October of that year.
-In January 2015 the Widodo administration halted preparations for the high-speed rail project, citing cost reasons and more pressing infrastructure needs in outlying underdeveloped islands outside of Java.

-Japanese domination in high-speed rail project appeared to be unchallenged until April 2015, when China made a counter-offer.
+Japanese domination in the high-speed rail project appeared to be unchallenged until April 2015, when China made a counter-offer.

-In March 2015, Joko Widodo traveled to Tokyo and Beijing.
+In March 2015, Indonesian president Joko Widodo travelled to Tokyo and Beijing.
 In Tokyo, from 22 to 25 March, Joko Widodo met then-Japanese Prime Minister Shinzo Abe.
 Widodo obtained a commitment for Japanese loan support for improving Jakarta's municipal rail network, but no progress was made on resolving issues with the Jakarta–Bandung high-speed rail project.

-China's bid
+China's proposal

 On 26 March 2015, Joko Widodo visited Beijing and met China's leader Xi Jinping.
 Xi publicly announced support for the Indonesian high-speed project and the two governments signed a memorandum specifying China's interest in the Jakarta–Bandung line.
 In April 2015, China submitted a bid for the Indonesian high-speed rail project, much to Japan's dismay.

 In July 2015, the Indonesian government released its plan to build the high-speed rail connecting Jakarta and Bandung, and arranged a contest between Japanese and Chinese train-makers as potential bidders.
 China responded by launching the Chinese High-speed Rail Technology Exposition in Senayan City shopping mall in Jakarta in August 2015.

-Both China and Japan have engaged in a fierce competition through intense lobbying.
-It was said that the fundamental reason is geostrategy, rather than economics.
+Both China and Japan have engaged in fierce competition through intense lobbying for the contract.
+Some, including the Jakarta Post's Craig Oehlers, have said that the fundamental reason for the two countries' competition is geostrategy, rather than economics.